-If there is one thing that Beyonce knows how to do, that is to grab the viewer’s attention.
+If there is one thing that Beyonce knows how to do, it is how to grab the viewers’ attention.
 And maybe it took two, five, or fifteen times to watch the video to truly interpret the message that was behind this video.”
 I AM BLACK Y’ALL.
 I’M COUNTRY.
 I LIKE RED LOBSTER.
 I LOVE THE WAY MY BABY’S HAIR IS.
-I LIKE MY NOSE WITH IT’S BIG NOSTRILS (where B?
-Where?)
-AND I LIKE CARRYING HOT SAUCE IN MY PURSE.
+I LIKE MY MAN’S NOSE WITH IT’S BIG NOSTRILS AND I LIKE CARRYING HOT SAUCE IN MY PURSE.
 SWAG.”
 Who else puts just a tad bit of hot sauce in their collard greens?
 Just enough to slap a little country on your tongue.
 No?
 You aren’t really eating unless you do.
-Anyways…Beyonce is tired of y’all saying she is a character of the illuminati.
+Anyways…Beyonce is tired of y’all saying she is a character of the Illuminati.
 She is telling us that she hasn’t forgotten who she is, and where she comes from.
 Her daddy is from Alabama and her momma is from Louisiana, and she’s a Texas Bama…hello!
 But it is a lot deeper than just the lyrics.
 The visual she released along with the song is what is speaking with the highest volumes.

 But whoever runs the twitter account @Beyfacts quickly SHUT DOWN any allegations that Beyonce or director Melina Matsoukas used stolen footage by explaining to her fans that since the directors sold the rights to the movie to the Sundance channel, their permission was not necessary for the use of said footage.
 However, Beyonce and her team did ask the directors for permission to use the footage, out of common courtesy and regard.
 When one door closes… you just go through the back door.
 But not shortly after that, Model and Designer for (http://www.thinkreese.ca 🔌) Think Reese, Sherise(Reese) Cromwell decided to share a Throwback Thursday picture on a Saturday with the caption, ” 👑🔌 She did it back in 2014. 👑”